openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 a separate body for each overloaded header.

 Both approaches have their advantages and disadvantages.
-The latter approach supoprted by |LANG| can deliver better performance because no extra checks are performed during execution of a specific body at runtime.
+The latter approach supported by |LANG| can deliver better performance because no extra checks are performed during execution of a specific body at runtime.

 .. index::